GTFOBins/GTFOBins.github.io/CONTRIBUTING.md

 permalink: /contributing/
 ---

-Each entry is defined in a [YAML][] file placed in the [`_gtfobins/`][] folder and named like the binary or script it refers, without an additional extension.
+Each entry is defined in a [YAML][] file placed in the [`_gtfobins/`][] folder and named like the executable (binary or script) it refers, without any additional extension.
 The file contains a single document enclosed in delimiters: `---` and `...`.
 The general structure is the following:

 ```yaml
 ---